Paul-Dempsey/pachde1/dev-notes/svg-theme.md

 ## Implementation

-The theme description (style sheet) is a simple hash of styles.
+The theme description (style sheet) is a simple hash of "style" objects.
-To apply the theme, we travers the list of elements in the svg, parsing any element id present to exract a theme tag.
+To apply the theme, we travers the list of elements in the svg, parsing any element id present to exract a tag.
-If the id contains a theme tag, it's looked up in the style sheet.
+If the id contains a tag, it's looked up in the style sheet.
-The style is then applied to modify the appropriate colors of the svg element.
+If the tag is present in the stylesheet, the style is then applied to modify the appropriate colors of the svg element.

+This is a straightforward single pass through the nano parsed representation, so shouldnot have performance issues.

 TBD what would be required to manage any caching that rack widgets may be doing, but this is likely straightforward.